 We also made comparisons for Traeger and Campchef, and both have the same hopper capacity.
 However, we found that Traeger extends its cooking control by being able to monitor the grill through your smartphone.
-We have a Campchef VS Traeger guide for a more in-depth review.
+We have a Campchef VS Traeger guide and against Pitboss too for a more in-depth review.

 For grilling pros, a solid warranty is often the first thing that they look for when purchasing a new pellet grill.
 The industry standard for pellet grills is a 2-year warranty.

 Depending on the specific model you’re looking at, Camp Chef’s usually last about 3 years, whereas at REC TEC can have anywhere from 2- to 6-year warranties available for their pellet grills.
 We did not only limit our search for the best warranty deals because Pit Boss also has 5 year warranty offer.
 We have these details and more in our guide REC TEC VS Pit Boss.

 Annabelle Carter Short

 The REC TEC 700 is hands-down the best pellet grill on the market.
 REC TEC continues to raise the bar and provide a superb grilling experience.
 You are going to be making an investment in this piece of equipment, but it is well worth the price.
 From its complete stainless steel body to its 6-year warranty, there is no reason that this grill should not be at the top of your list.

 This grill is built to stand the test of time.
 If something goes wrong or malfunctions, REC TEC will gladly replace it.
 They put the customer first and never take your business for granted.
 There are countless pellet grills on the market but this one is in a league of its own.